Use Repeat actions in Shortcuts

 Using the Repeat action

 When you add a Repeat action to your shortcut, the action includes two markers: Repeat (not visible as a separate tag) and End Repeat.
 Place the actions that you want to repeat between the Repeat and End Repeat markers, then specify the number of times you want the action to repeat.
 When the shortcut runs, the actions placed between the markers loop the number of times that you specify.

 For example, a repeat loop that contains a Vibrate Device action set to Repeat 3 Times vibrates your iOS device three times when the shortcut is run.

-Tip: You can place Repeat actions inside each other in your shortcut: In the shortcut editor, drag a second Repeat action so that it overlaps the lower portion of the first Repeat action.
+Tip: You can place Repeat actions within each other in your shortcut: In the shortcut editor, drag a second Repeat action so that it overlaps the lower portion of the first Repeat action.
 The second Repeat action is nested (indented) under the first Repeat action.

-About data flow in a Repeat action
+About input flow in a Repeat action

 For each iteration of a repeat loop, the last action’s output is gathered into a list, and that list becomes the output of the Repeat action as a whole.

 For example, a Repeat action that runs four times and contains a Get Latest Photos action outputs the most recent photo saved to Photos in each iteration of the loop.
 After all four iterations run, the outputs are gathered together, and a list of four identical photos is created.
 The four photos become the output of the Repeat action as a whole, and are then passed to the next action after the repeat loop.

 To learn more about the flow of inputs and outputs, see How do shortcuts work?